Yemen crisis: Why is there a war?

 What's been the human cost?

-In short, the situation in Yemen is, the UN says, the world's worst man-made humanitarian disaster.
+In short, Yemen is experiencing the world's worst humanitarian crisis.

 - Yemen: Finding near-famine - and lots of food